Curry–Howard correspondence: Sequent calculus

 A proofs-as-programs correspondence can be settled for the formalism known as Gentzen's sequent calculus but it is not a correspondence with a well-defined pre-existing model of computation as it was for Hilbert-style and natural deductions.

 Sequent calculus is characterized by the presence of left introduction rules, right introduction rule and a cut rule that can be eliminated.
 The structure of sequent calculus relates to a calculus whose structure is close to the one of some abstract machines.
 The informal correspondence is as follows:

 Related proofs-as-programs correspondences

 The role of de Bruijn

 N. G. de Bruijn used the lambda notation for representing proofs of the theorem checker Automath, and represented propositions as "categories" of their proofs.
-It was in the late 1960s at the same period of time Howard wrote his manuscript; de Bruijn was likely unaware of Howard's work, and stated the correspondence independently (Sørensen & Urzyczyn [1998] 2006, pp 98–99).
+It was in the late 1960s at the same period of time Howard wrote his manuscript; de Bruijn was likely unaware of Howard's work, and stated the correspondence independently.
 Some researchers tend to use the term Curry–Howard–de Bruijn correspondence in place of Curry–Howard correspondence.